WenW186079/Tulu_Test/README.md

   - GPU: 7 * A100 PCIe, no cuda oom, shows no bug, but run really slow, 20mins didn't see the loss
     - because "train_batch_size": 224

+⚠️ With MASK version-RLVR
+- Works for normal model with mask
-⚠️ With MASK version-RLVR [TODO: debug for sparse model]
+- [TODO: debug for sparse model]
 ```
 python Mask/ppo_vllm_thread_ray_gtrl_mask.py Mask/rlvr_mask.yaml
 ```